The Ponderings of Yaj Ekim

 165

-Who will be the last historian to chronicle the human epic?
+Who will be the last historian, to chronicle the human paradigm?

-Who will be the last witness to the rise and fall of our kind?
+Who will be the last witness, to the dystopian fall of our kind?

 * * * *